Analyzing Canadian Demographic and Housing Data

 • Teach basic data literacy, appreciate definitions and quirks in the data.

-• Expose the world of Canadian data and make it more accessible.
+• Expose the world of Canadian data and increase accessibility.

 • Learn how data can be interpreted in different ways, and data and analysis is not necessarily “neutral”.